fddemora/fddemora/README.md

 I have 4 certifications: Salesforce JavaScript, Salesforce Admin, Salesforce PD1, and OCA Java Programmer.

 My current goal is to get certified in Salesforce Vlocity.
 I also have a plan to develop a portfolio to showcase my future projects.
+Skills that I'd like to improve upon: bash scripting, css/scss, and web components.
 :thumbsup:

 <!--